Sparta Nutrition Spartan Whey Review

 When mixed with Greek yogurt it provides a thick pudding consistency.
 1-6oz Greek yogurt and 1 scoop of Sparta Whey was incredibly thick and may require extra water to get the desired consistency.

 For a Shake, I did 6oz of Almond / Cashew Milk and 1 Scoop of Protein.
 After 10 seconds on a blender or blender bottle, it was totally dissolved.
 Even when the powder started to touch the liquid it started to mix.
 You may need 8oz if you do not want a thicker shake due to the casein and makeup of the formula.

 As Protein Pudding:

 Spartan Whey provides a very macro friendly option for a protein powder.
 The best part about they protein is a fully transparent label.
-Not only do you get a full amino acid profile, they also indicate how much WPI, WPC and Casein are in each scoop.
+Not only do you get a full amino acid profile, but they also indicate how much WPI, but WPC and Casein are also in each scoop.
 This is becoming a trend in the industry with labels opening up and companies not hiding being proprietary blends.
 From their webpage: Spartan Whey is the next generation of what a protein powder can be, with a disclosed label, incredible taste, and revolutionary protein blend.

 The 5lb option is the better buy at $10/lb (when on sale), but that is for the original flavors (Vanilla, Chocolate, Fruity Loops, Cookies & Cream, and Blueberry Muffin).
 The 2lb option includes all the new flavors (Jacked Apples, Krunchy Krisp, Peanut Butter Cups, Cinna Crunch).
 Given the fact Spartan Whey provides a fully open-label, a great tasting product, and a very macro friendly protein powder blend I would not think twice about ordering more.
 Keep your eyes out for deals as I see this 20-30 % off every now and then.
 This would make them very affordable especially the 5lb option.